outsinre/outsinre.github.com/_posts/2015-08-15-gentoo-over-lvm-luks.md

 >CRYPTO_SHA512 Y

 Why they are should be 'Y' instead of 'M'?
 The boot process is basically:

 1. Power on;
-2. EFI firmware find the default bootloader Gentoo *grub2* at */dev/sda2/EFI/gentoo/grub64.efi*;
+2. EFI firmware find the default bootloader Gentoo *grub2* at '*/dev/sda2/EFI/gentoo/grub64.efi*';
 3. *grub2* launch *initramfs* into RAM;
-4. *initramfs* found *GnuPG keyfile* at */boot/key* and ask user for decryption; decrypted *keyfile* is used to decrypt *rootfs*.
+4. *initramfs* found *GnuPG keyfile* at '*/boot/key*' and ask user for decryption; decrypted *keyfile* is used to decrypt *rootfs*.
 5. Control pass to *init* scripts.
 After that, kernel modules loaded.

-You find that if the two kernel options compiled as modules, then you cannot pass the 4th step.
+You find that if the two kernel options compiled as modules 'M', then you cannot pass the 4th step.
 No *serpent* and *sha512* function for *keyfile* decryption.
 This is the error message at boot:

 >http://pastebin.com/fZgMwyNw

 ## genkernel

 ```bash